1technophile/OpenMQTTGateway/docs/use/actuators.md

 ### Hardware wiring
 Theoretically it should be possible to use every free IO pin.
 But after some tests only pin D2 works at WEMOS D1.
 Other platforms can work.
 The default setting use NEOPIXEL (WS2812B).
 The simplest wiring is direct connect D2 to data pin of LED stripe and connect VCC/GND to power source.
-You should also add an capacitor.
+You should also add a capacitor.

 ## PWM
 This module allows control over PWM outputs.